surjit16/blockchain/README.md

 # blockchain
+****PLease change the network if in case it fails to open.
+There is issue of IP blocker or firewall.
+Suggested mobile network.

 We have created and identity authentication system based on blockchain technology There is Three versions of the application-
 1-	One is web app and we have hosted it on real time server.